 Recently, there has been growing interest in adopting automation in transportation networks, one of which is connected autonomous vehicles (CAVs) operating within an intelligent transportation system (ITS) [5], [6].
 Although there has been significant developments in autonomous driving technologies, the state-of-the art is still inadequate for fully driverless operations [6].
 The main challenge of adopting CAVs relates to the ability of obtaining accurate position and timing information for critical applications.
 For example, in cooperative positioning, precise timing is required for range-based vehicle and infrastructure localization [7].
 In addition, accurate positioning information is required for lane detection, route guidance, collision avoidance and emergency response [8]-[12].
 With respect to other ITS related applications, GNSS can be adopted in driver assistance applications such as route planning, accident black spot warning as well traffic flow monitoring systems.
-Data obtained from GNSS can also be fused with complimentary sensor data for active control and passive safety systems, vehicle platooning, J. Zidan et al.: GNSS Vulnerabilities and Existing Solutions: A Review of the Literature driver monitoring, pre-crash restrain and collision avoidance systems.
+Data obtained from GNSS can also be fused with complimentary sensor data for active control and passive safety systems, vehicle platooning, driver monitoring, pre-crash restrain and collision avoidance systems.